Product Catalog (PCAT)

 Billing

-Recurring and nonrecurring charges for Line Splitting, OSS, Basic Installation, Interconnection Tie Pair (ITP), Trouble Isolation, and Additional Testing are billed by the Customer Records and Information System (CRIS).
-CRIS billing is described in Billing Information - Customer Records and Information Systems (CRIS).
+Recurring and nonrecurring charges for Line Splitting, OSS, Basic Installation, Interconnection Tie Pair (ITP), Trouble Isolation, and Additional Testing are billed by Ensemble.
+For questions about your bill, please follow the instructions on the reverse side of your bill.

-Nonrecurring charges for Splitter Shelves, Splitter TIE Cable Connections, Engineering, and Reclassification are billed by the Billing and Receivable Tracking (BART) System.
-BART billing is described in Billing Information - Billing and Receivable Tracking (BART).
+Nonrecurring charges for Splitter Shelves, Splitter TIE Cable Connections, Engineering, and Reclassification are billed by the Billing and Receivable Tracking (BART).
+BART billing is described in Billing Information - Billing and Receivable Tracking (BART)

 Recurring charges for Splitter Shelves and Splitter TIE Cable Connections will be billed by the Carrier Access Billing System (CABS).
 CABS billing is described in Billing Information – Carrier Access Billing System (CABS).